Apexpredation/BIQU-B2/README.md

 # BIQU-B2

 This is currently the firmware I use for the BIQU B1 with the B2 (2 in 1 hotend) with an SKR2 Board and TMC2225(2208) drivers and BLtouch.
+Driver jumpers need to be placed in UART mode.

  ## Don't use if you don't have a BLtouch installed